-The purpose of this courses it to critically examine the international legal and policy contributions that have shaped a context for developing and implementing return to work programs.
-In this course students will compare and contrast the international and national social, occupational, economic factors that impact upon the effectiveness of programs to promote labour participation of people with disabilities.
+The purpose of this course is to critically examine the international legal and policy contributions that have shaped a context for developing and implementing return to work programs.
+In this course students will compare and contrast the international and national social, occupational, and economic factors that impact upon the effectiveness of programs to promote labour participation of people with disabilities.